leeway64/LWCosmicEquations/README.md

 Civilization's Kardashev rating: 2.400000
 ```

-If too arguments are given, then:
+If the incorrect number of arguments are given, then:
 ```bash
 $ make run-kardashev-scale